geoffder/dometyl-keyboard/README.md

 ![Splaytyl Build](things/boards/splaytyl/images/splaytyl_both.jpeg)

-## Another Dactyl inspired keyboard, supporting MX, Choc, and rubber domes.
+## Another Dactyl inspired keyboard.
+Supporting MX, Choc, and rubber domes.
 This is a library for generating paramaterized split-hand, concave, columnar, ergonomic keyboards in the spirit of the [Dactyl](https://github.com/adereth/dactyl-keyboard), but written from the